18 July 2022

 The project is competitively assessed and awarded.
 Selection is based on academic merit and suitability to the project as determined by the College.

 Additional essential selection criteria specific to this project:

 - Experience in epidemiological, clinical, or related research

 - Experience in conducting statistical analyses using a statistical package such as Stata, SPSS or R

 - Previous scientific publications in a related field

 There is a three-step application process:

-- Contact the Primary Supervisor, Dr Jing Tian, if you have any questions about the project; and
+- Contact the Primary Supervisor, Dr Jing Tian to discuss your suitability and the project's requirements; and

 - Copy and paste the title of the project from this advertisement into your application.
 If you don’t correctly do this your application may be rejected.